Classical and quantum chaos in bean- and peanut-shaped billiards: Models

 \end{widetext}

-A quartic curve can have a maximum of $ 4 $ connected components, $ 28 $ bi-tangents, and $ 3 $ ordinary double points.
 In this investigation, two sets of coefficients in the aforementioned equation are analysed for two families of curves, namely bean curves and Cassini ovals, as outlined below.
-Both Cassini ovals and bean curves are renowned for their symmetrical properties and the diverse range of shapes that can arise from relatively simple mathematical definitions.
-This makes them highly significant in both theoretical studies and practical applications.
+Symmetrical properties and relatively simple mathematical definitions make them highly significant for both theoretical studies and practical applications.